keycloakify/keycloakify/README.md

 ## Setting up the build tool

-Add `keycloak-react-theming` to the dev dependencies of your project `npm install --save-dev keycloak-react-theming` or `yarn add --dev keycloak-react-theming` then configure your `package.json` build's script to build the keycloak's theme by adding `&& build-keycloak-theme`.
+Add `keycloakify` to the dev dependencies of your project `npm install --save-dev keycloakify` or `yarn add --dev keycloakify` then configure your `package.json` build's script to build the keycloak's theme by adding `&& build-keycloak-theme`.

 Typically you will get: